equivalent/my-web-developer-journal/README.md

 * 2016-04-12 Updated Sidekiq gem Getting Started Wiky page on `ActiveJob` as a default method for Rails 4.2 and up https://github.com/mperham/sidekiq/wiki/Getting-Started
+* 2106-03-04 [Pull Request](https://github.com/aws/aws-sdk-ruby/pull/1122) on [Ruby AWS SDK gem](https://github.com/aws/aws-sdk-ruby) updating documentation on how to use SQS